Kitware/CMake/Help/manual/cmake-cxxmodules.7.rst

      using ``export module``.
 Such a unit may or may not be also be a :term:`partition unit`.

+   module map
+     A compiler-specific file mapping module names to BMI locations.

    module visibility
      CMake's enforcement of access rules for modules based on their declaration scope (PUBLIC/PRIVATE).

+   ODR
+     One Definition Rule.
+The C++ requirement that any entity be defined exactly once per program.

    partition unit
      A :term:`translation unit` which describes a module with a partition name